Landing ship, infantry: Design and conversion

 Normally British converted LSIs were fitted with heavy-duty power-operated davits.
 Early landing ships were fitted with Welin-McLachlin davits – these being generally in use in the Merchant Navy for standard 99 man lifeboats.
 As the weight of LCAs increased through the war (eventually approaching 14 tons) heavier davits were required.
 Later LSIs and those being refitted were provisioned with luffing davits of a crossbeam type.
 The davits themselves provided a demarcation between the responsibilities of the LSI crew (either Royal Navy or Merchant Navy) and the members of the LCA flotilla.

-Manning the landing ship, infantry
+Manning the LSI

 Some of the LSIs were commissioned into the Royal Navy, received navy crews, and flew the White Ensign, while most retained their civilian crews and flew the Red Ensign.
 Royal Navy LSIs had Royal Navy landing craft flotillas assigned to them until 1943, when a proportion of landing craft flotillas were manned by Royal Marine crews.
 Merchant Navy LSIs would have Royal Navy gunners for the anti-aircraft equipment, and Royal Navy officers and ratings operating the ship’s flotilla of landing craft.
 Generally, these divisions of personnel did not cooperate or share in each other's work responsibilities.

-LSIs in Royal Canadian Navy service were crewed by Canadians and, by late 1943 on, were assigned RCN landing craft flotillas.
-The crews intermingled, lent a hand as needed in one another’s work, and messed together.
+LSIs in Royal Canadian Navy service were crewed by Canadians and, by late 1943 onwards, were assigned RCN landing craft flotillas.
+The crews intermingled, lent a hand as needed in one another's work, and messed together.